bq-educacion/bq-editor/README.md

 };
 ```

-Corresponding extensions, handler or code language must be added so visor can interpret the content.
+Corresponding extensions, handler or codeEditor must be added so visor can interpret the content.

 ## Storybook